-Refunds: Please refer to our refund policy on our website at www.peconicdunescamp.com

-Security: No visitors or guests are permitted on camp property while camp is in session.
-This site is a working lab so you will see approved CCE employees and volunteers at the facility.
-Camp uses designated areas that are not being used for active research.
-Our staff is advised to address any unknown persons on the property and request they leave the premises and contact law enforcement when necessary.
+Refunds: Please refer to our refund policy on our website at www.peconicdunescamp.com Security: No visitors or guests are permitted on camp property while camp is in session.
+Outside and inner gates control access to the camp.
+Our staff is advised to address any unknown persons on the property and request they leave the premises.